gofynd/fdk-client-kotlin/documentation/platform/CART.md

 | body | [PlatformAddress](#PlatformAddress) | yes | Request body |

-Use this API to add an address to an account.
+Create and add a new user address for cart checkout.

 *Returned Response:*